Grietom/yiibook/README.md

 N | Chapter | Done
 --- | ------- | ----
-1. | Fundemental Concepts | -
+1. | Fundemental Concepts | X
-2. | Starting a new application | -
+2. | Starting a new application | X
-3. | A Manual For your Yii Site | -
+3. | A Manual For your Yii Site | X
 4. | Initial Customization And Code Generations | -
 5. | Working With Models | -
 6. | Working With Views | -